 I am a physician scientist with interests in myocardial disease, therapeutics and genomics.
 My background includes research training in both myocardial and skeletal muscle biology and genetics, cardiovascular phenotyping in mouse models and cell culture; single-cell phenotyping of cardiomyocytes and more recently iPS cell derived cardiomyocytes; and extensive development work in allele-specific silencing.
-I analyzed whole genome sequencing for clinically actionable rare and novel variants, first from a single patient and now from groups of inherited cardiomyopathy patients.
+I analyzed whole genome sequencing for clinically actionable rare and novel variants, first from a single patient and now from groups of inherited cardiomyopathy and undiagnosed disease patients.
 In addition to my research training, I am a physician with interest and experience treating patients with hypertrophic cardiomyopathy and other inherited cardiomyopathies.
 I have clinical training in medicine, cardiology, cardiovascular genetics, and advanced heart failure.
-I have extensive translational science experience, participating in several ongoing clinical trials for hypertrophic cardiomyopathy, ATTR cardiac amyloidosis, and mechanical circulatory support.
-I am the executive director and adult medical director of Stanford’s new NIH-funded Center for Undiagnosed Diseases and have been an active participant in the start-up of the Undiagnosed Diseases Network.
-I co-developed a randomized, controlled trial of exercise in hypertrophic cardiomyopathy patients, the results of which are anticipated in 2016.
-As a junior investigator transitioning to independence, I continue pursuing projects and collaborations at the intersection of cardiovascular genetics, genomics, and clinical investigation.
+I have extensive translational science experience, participating in several ongoing clinical trials for hypertrophic cardiomyopathy, dilated cardiomyopathy, ATTR cardiac amyloidosis, and mechanical circulatory support.
+I am the Executive Director of Stanford’s NIH-funded Center for Undiagnosed Diseases and have been an active participant in the Undiagnosed Diseases Network.
+I co-developed a randomized, controlled trial of exercise in hypertrophic cardiomyopathy patients, the results of which are presented at ACC 2017.
+I am a member of the Bioinformatics Core of the Molecular Transducers of Physical Activity Consortium.
+I pursue projects and collaborations at the intersection of cardiovascular genetics, genomics, and clinical investigation.

 - Cardiomyopathy, Hypertrophic, Familial

 - Heart Failure

 - Undiagnosed Diseases